 USB-C is the new standard for charging and transferring data.
 Currently, it’s included in devices like the latest laptops, smart phones, and tablets and it’ll apply to almost everything soon.
 There are about 300 million consumer electronics which use USB-C as one of the I/O ports now.
 The number will go up to 2 billions in 2019.
-More than half of the smart phones and 93% of laptops will be using USB-C to charge and to communicate.
+More than half of the smart phones and 93% of laptops will be using USB-C to fast charge and to communicate.

 1) It’s future-proof

 USB-C is going to be a substitute for not only older USB standards, but also other standards like Thunderbolt, DisplayPort, HDMI, VGA, and audio jack.
 USB-C is also closely interweaved with other new standards- such as USB Power Delivery (PD).
 This is perfect for the VR/AR development because VR/AR needs fast charging and data transferring for the best user experience.

 The USB PD specification is also closely linked with USB Type-C. Currently, a USB 2.0 connection offers up to 2.5 watts of power—only enough to charge your phone or tablet.
 The USB PD which is supported by USB-C provides the power delivery up to 100 watts.

 A device can either send or receive power through USB-C. besides, this power can be transferred at the same time the device is transmitting data through the connection.
 This kind of power delivery could even let you charge a laptop and it usually requires up to about 60 watts.

 4) It’s versatile